Religion in Louisville, Kentucky

-Religion in Louisville, Kentucky, includes religious institutions of various faiths; including Christianity, Judaism, Islam, Hinduism, Buddhism and Sikhism.
+Religion in Louisville, Kentucky includes religious institutions of various faiths including Christianity, Judaism, Islam, Hinduism, Buddhism and Sikhism.

 Christianity

 Roman Catholic Church

 There are 135,421 Roman Catholic Louisvillians who are part of the Archdiocese of Louisville, covering 24 counties in central Kentucky, and consisting of 121 parishes and missions spread over 8124 sqmi.
 The Cathedral of the Assumption in downtown Louisville is the seat of the Archdiocese of Louisville.
 Our Lady of Gethsemani Abbey, the monastic home of Catholic writer Thomas Merton, is in nearby Bardstown, Kentucky, and also in the archdiocese.
-Most of Louisville's Roman Catholic population is of German descent, the result of large-scale 19th-century immigration.
+Louisville's Roman Catholic population is high as a result of the extensive settlement of Catholic families from Maryland in Washington, Nelson, and Marion Counties around the year 1800.
+The original diocese was located in Bardstown prior to its move to Louisville.
+A large portion of the Catholic population is of German descent, the result of large-scale 19th-century immigration.
+Recent Central American immigrants also tend to follow Catholicism.

 Bellarmine University and Spalding University in Louisville are affiliated with the Roman Catholic Church.

 Protestant denominations

 One in three Louisvillians is Southern Baptist, belonging to one of 147 local congregations.
 This denomination increased in number when large numbers of people moved into Louisville in the early 20th century from rural Kentucky and Tennessee to work in the city's factories; some of these migrants also formed Holiness and Pentecostal churches and Churches of Christ.

-German immigrants in the 19th century brought not only a large Catholic population, but also the Lutheran and Evangelical faiths, which are represented today in Louisville by the Evangelical Lutheran Church in America, the Lutheran Church–Missouri Synod, and the United Church of Christ, respectively.
+German immigrants in the 19th century brought not only a large Catholic population, but also the Lutheran and Evangelical denominations, which are represented today in Louisville by the Evangelical Lutheran Church in America, the Lutheran Church–Missouri Synod, and the United Church of Christ, respectively.

 The city is home to two megachurches.
 Southeast Christian Church, with its main campus in Middletown and three others in the surrounding region, is, as of 2013, the seventh-largest church in the United States.
 St. Stephen Church is the 38th largest in the US, and has the largest African American congregation in Kentucky.

 The city is home to several religious institutions: the Southern Baptist Theological Seminary, Louisville Bible College, Louisville Presbyterian Theological Seminary and the denominational headquarters of the Presbyterian Church (USA).

 Louisville is home to the oldest African-American Seventh-day Adventist congregation, Magazine Street Church.

 The historic Christ Church Cathedral is the seat of the Episcopal Diocese of Kentucky, which covers the western part of the state.